siddharthramgundam/Serverless-File-Management-System-Using-AWS-SERVICES-/README.md

-**Step-by-Step Guide to Build a Serverless File Management System**
+Step-by-Step Guide to Build a Serverless File Management System

-**Project Description:**
+Project Description

 The Serverless File Management System automates the process of handling file uploads in the cloud.
 Whenever a user uploads a file to an Amazon S3 bucket, an AWS Lambda function is automatically triggered.
-This Lambda function extracts file metadata (like file name, size, and upload time) and stores it in Amazon DynamoDB for tracking and analysis.
-Optionally, an email notification is sent using Amazon SNS.
+This function extracts file metadata (such as file name, size, and upload time) and stores it in Amazon DynamoDB for tracking and analysis.
+Optionally, an email notification can be sent using Amazon SNS.

 This project demonstrates a serverless cloud architecture — no servers to manage, only managed services.

-** Use Cases**:-
+Use Cases

-Automated File Tracking:
+1. Automated File Tracking

-Companies can automatically log every file uploaded to cloud storage — useful for auditing, analytics, or compliance.
+Automatically log every file uploaded to cloud storage for auditing, analytics, or compliance purposes.

-Cloud Backup Management:
+2. Cloud Backup Management

-Whenever files are uploaded to an S3 bucket, their details are stored for recovery or version control purposes.
+Store file details upon upload for recovery, version control, or backup validation.

-Data Processing Pipelines:
+3. Data Processing Pipelines

-Lambda triggers can initiate ETL jobs or downstream data pipelines (e.g., notifying a data analytics system).
+Trigger downstream data processing (ETL or analytics) whenever a new file is uploaded.

-Email Notification System:
+4. Email Notification System

-Using SNS, stakeholders get notified when new files are uploaded — helpful in multi-user or multi-department environments.
+Send real-time notifications to stakeholders whenever new files are uploaded — useful in multi-user or multi-department environments.

-** Project Architecture**
+Project Architecture

-**Architecture Components:**
+Architecture Components

-Amazon S3 — File storage and event source.
+Amazon S3: File storage and event source.

-AWS Lambda — Processes metadata automatically upon file upload.
+AWS Lambda: Processes file metadata automatically upon upload.

-Amazon DynamoDB — Stores metadata (file name, size, upload time).
+Amazon DynamoDB: Stores metadata (file name, size, upload time).

-Amazon SNS (optional) — Sends email alerts for each new upload.
+Amazon SNS (Optional): Sends email alerts upon file upload.

-Amazon CloudWatch — Monitors logs for Lambda executions.
+Amazon CloudWatch: Monitors and logs Lambda execution.

-**Architecture Flow:**
+Architecture Flow

-1️⃣ User uploads file to S3 →
+1. User uploads a file to Amazon S3.

-2️⃣ S3 triggers Lambda →
+2. S3 triggers the Lambda function.

-3️⃣ Lambda extracts metadata →
+3. Lambda extracts metadata.

-4️⃣ Metadata is stored in DynamoDB →
+4. Metadata is stored in DynamoDB.

-5️⃣ (Optional) SNS sends notification email →
+5. (Optional) SNS sends an email notification.

-6️⃣ Logs are captured in CloudWatch
+6. Logs are captured and monitored in CloudWatch.

-**
- Step-by-Step Deployment**
+Step-by-Step Deployment

 Step 1 — Create an S3 Bucket

-Go to AWS Console → S3 → Create Bucket
+1. Navigate to AWS Console → S3 → Create Bucket.

-Name: serverless-file-bucket-sid
+2. Enter a name: serverless-file-bucket-sid.

-Region: ap-south-1
+3. Region: ap-south-1.

-Leave default settings → click Create Bucket
+4. Leave other settings as default and click Create Bucket.

 Step 2 — Create DynamoDB Table

-Go to AWS Console → DynamoDB → Create Table
+1. Go to AWS Console → DynamoDB → Create Table.

-Table name: FileMetadata
+2. Table name: FileMetadata.

-Partition key: FileName (String)
+3. Partition key: FileName (String).

-Keep default settings → click Create
+4. Leave default settings and click Create.

 Step 3 — Create Lambda Function

-Go to AWS Lambda → Create Function
+1. Go to AWS Lambda → Create Function.

-Name: FileMetadataHandler
+2. Name: FileMetadataHandler.

-Runtime: Python 3.12
+3. Runtime: Python 3.12.

-Create new role with basic Lambda + DynamoDB + SNS permissions
+4. Create a new role with permissions for Lambda, DynamoDB, and SNS.

-Click Create Function
+5. Click Create Function.

-Add the following Python code: import boto3 import json
+Add the following Python code:

+import boto3
+import json